olivierluethy/YouTube-Time-Manager/README.md

 ### User Interface

-The user interface consists of a simple popup with a toggle switch:
+The user interface consists of a simple popup with information about the extension.
+The extension is already working and nothing has to be done further.

-- **Toggle Switch:** Allows the user to enable or disable the hiding of YouTube recommendations.
-The switch's state is synchronized with the stored state in Chrome's storage.
-- **Text Indicator:** Displays "Toggle On" or "Toggle Off" based on the current state of the extension.

 ### Content Script

 The content script (`content.js`) handles the DOM manipulation:

 - **hideYouTubeRecommendations:** This function hides YouTube recommendations, external playlists, and the tab list.
-- **showYouTubeRecommendations:** This function restores the hidden elements when the extension is disabled.
-- **State Management:** The extension checks the stored state on page load and applies the corresponding function (hide/show).

-### Storage

-The extension uses Chrome's `sync` storage to save the state (`isEnabled`).
-This allows the extension to remember whether it was last enabled or disabled, even if the browser is closed and reopened.

 ## Installation